bsormagec/dray360-app/docs/database_schema_notes.md

 ````

 Which will find company_id=2, for example. note that the single-quotes are required for integer values.
 String values would be searched with embedded double-quotes, like `'"two"'`

-#### admin_review_company_id_list

-This list indicates which companies required this specific variant to be admin-reviewed.
-That is, orders processed by these companies for this variant will end up with their status set to `process-ocr-output-file-review` instead of `process-ocr-output-file-complete`

-If this is column is left null, then no companies will require admin-review for their orders of this variant type.

-Note that to set this value, use a sql command with something like this syntax:

-`update t_ocrvariants set admin_review_company_id_list="[2]" where id=36;`